 This body type is the complete opposite of the ectomorph.
-They are generally round and short with high fat storage and muscle mass in the body.
-They find it hard to drop weight despite trying several diets or workout programmes.
+They are generally round and short with high-fat storage and muscle mass in the body.
+They find it hard to drop weight despite trying several diets or workout programs.

 A cross between the other two body types, this is the look most fit people work towards.
 But some are born with it.
 They are generally lean and broad with high muscle mass and store minimal fat in the body.